Thursday, April 29, 2010

 There are 2 parts to this problem.
 The first one being that, being able to ask "What's this?" doesn't work to well when you have no clue what the respondent is saying.
 And part 2, knowing how to say "What's this" isn't a great way to make friends (or pick up guys).

-have not made one friend on my own.
+Before Japan I have never had a problem making friends, but here I have not made one friend on my own.
 The friends I do have are people who I meet though association, ie the "old guys" girlfriends.
 While these people are really nice, I feel like they are obligated to be my friend.....which seems to be less fufilling.
 There has also been some bad health in the family this year.
 Being here, I feel like the money will always be here, but my friends and family won't be.
 I can always work harder or longer, but I can not get time back that I could of or would have spent with my family.
 I am young and I have plenty of time to make more money.
 These are not my only reasons for making the decision that I did....but if you would like a more complete list please email me, I'd be happy to fill your time.
 So, with all that said, I'm coming home.

 Yikes, well, this is getting long......Ok, so long story short, my decision has been made.
 And can I please say, Hallelujah I won't be stuck here another year and 6 months (.......only another 6 months)!